 In December of 2018 Anchor moved to a temporary location inside the Jim Gillen Teen Center at 1280 North Main Street in Providence.
 In October 2020 Anchor Recovery Community Centers re-opened in our new home at 310 Reservoir Avenue Providence, RI.

-Melissa started working at Anchor as a peer recovery specialist in 2017.
-She was promoted to the Manager of the Warwick location in 2018 and is also a trainer of the Recovery coach academy.
-She is pursuing her degree in substance use disorder and is also working towards obtaining her LADC.
-Melissa feels very passionately about helping others.
+Melissa began her career at Anchor as a Peer Recovery Specialist in 2017.
+She was promoted to Manager of the Warwick location in 2018.
+Melissa has an associate degree with a concentration in substance use and is working to obtain her LADC.
+As a person in long term recovery, Melissa is passionate about helping others.